 This "accidental" soup started out, like most, with a base of sauteed onions.
 But because meatless soups tend to need an extra boost of flavor, I added a leek to the base as well; you could easily substitute garlic.
 I chose the smoky flavor of chipotle chile as a stand in for the chopped prosciutto that Italian cooks sometimes use to deepen the flavor of bean soups.

-More from our magazine: Go Nuts This Thanksgiving
+More from our magazine: Blueberries in Winter

 A quick taste of the soup-in-progress told me it needed a hint of acidity, so in went another unplanned ingredient - canned tomatoes.
 I added chestnuts to the original version, but they made the soup too sweet, so I removed them.